icouldonlygetthisname/icouldonlygetthisname/README.md

 - 👋 Hi, I’m @icouldonlygetthisname
-- 👀 I’m interested in Azure things, I am a Certified Azure Database Admin, Admin and Developer (long history of troubleshooting bad .net apps on IIS).
+- 👀 I’m interested in Azure things, I am a Certified Azure something I have lots, 11 Az certs in total (long history of troubleshooting bad .net apps on IIS).
 - 🌱 I’m currently learning about Azure DevOps
 - 💞️ I’m looking to collaborate on Powershell Scripts, I am not much of Developer.
 - 📫 How to reach me -- will reveal later :)